 Dead Sea Scrolls

-In 73 AD, Jewish zealots rebelled against the Roman occupation of Judea.
+In 70 AD, a group of Jewish zealots fled to Masada following the destruction of the Second Temple.
+In 73 AD, the Roman X Legion came after them; the Jewish zealots rebelled against the Roman occupation of Judea.
 After Jerusalem was captured, the rebels besieged themselves in the fortress of Masada which was formerly used by King Herod.
+After a two-year siege, the rebels were eventually defeated – rather than surrender, they collectively decided to commit suicide.

-After a two year siege, the rebels were eventually defeated and today the fortress is famous heritage site in the Dead Sea region.
+Today the fortress is a famous heritage site in the Dead Sea region.
 Tens of thousands of tourists visit the fortress which sits on top of a mountainous plateau, to pay homage to the gallantry of the Jewish rebels and experience how they defiantly lived in the fortress, surrounded by Roman garrisons.